CarDarTech/CarDarTech/README.md

 _____

 Remember
-- 💡 This is not your CV, this is the technical side of things.
+- 💡 IMPORTANT!!
+This is not your CV, this is the technical side of things.
 Show your personality and interest but don't have a lengthy profile (like this one!)
 - 🎇 change the stock image to something different (could be another graphic, image or photo)
 - ⌨️ update your profile README (this one)
 - 🟩 keep your GitHub contributions up to date (contribution table)